rikosintie/Discovery/docs/intro.md

 ## Who is this project for

 Anyone that needs to pull data from HPE Procurve, Cisco IOS or Aruba CX switches.
 You do not need to write any python code.
-Text files are used to configure the information used by the script.
+Text files are used to collect the information used by the script.
+You do not need to be a Python programmer to use this project.

 ----------------------------------------------------------------